Perfect Prediction in Normal Form: Superrational Thinking Extended to Non-Symmetric Games: Literature and related work on non-Nashian game theory

 A correlated equilibrium \citep{Aumann1974} \citep{Aumann1987} is a generalization (superset) of the Nash equilibrium.
 The agents receive, in advance, signals from a source, and these signals may be correlated.
 In practice, a signal often consists of a strategy profile that serves as a synchronization mechanism to ``agree'' on a specific Nash equilibrium.

-A correlated equilibrium consists in a probability distribution on possible worlds\footnote{Please see Section \ref{section-possible-worlds} for a beginner's introduction to possible worlds, accessibility relations, the modelling of knowledge or belief, and partitions as a special case of accessibility relation when the relation is transitive, reflexive and symmetric.} (actually called states by the community), a partition of this set of possible worlds for each player that models their knowledge, and an assignment of a choice of strategy for each possible partition.
+A correlated equilibrium consists in a probability distribution on possible worlds\footnote{Please see Section \ref{section-possible-worlds} for a beginner's introduction to possible worlds, accessibility relations, the modeling of knowledge or belief, and partitions as a special case of accessibility relation when the relation is transitive, reflexive and symmetric.} (actually called states by the community), a partition of this set of possible worlds for each player that models their knowledge, and an assignment of a choice of strategy for each possible partition.
 It is an equilibrium if the expected utility is more than if the agents unilaterally modified their assignment of strategies to partitions.

 From this definition, it is straightforward that correlated equilibria are part of the Nashian paradigm: changes of the assignments of strategies to partitions are done unilaterally, i.e., in spite of the correlation in the state of nature (which induces a correlation in the decisions, seen as random variables), the assignments of strategies are chosen independently of each other.

-Correlated equilibrium can be used to fine-tune cases in which there may exists several Nash equilibrium (e.g., in the Battle of the Sexes game), as the signal can be used to synchronize on one of the Nash equilibria.
+Correlated equilibrium can be used to fine-tune cases in which there may exist several Nash equilibrium (e.g., in the Battle of the Sexes game), as the signal can be used to synchronize on one of the Nash equilibria.